rydmike/flex_color_scheme/README.md

 mode toggle and includes a theme showcase, so you can see the impact of the theme on common Material widgets.

 > #### NOTE:
->If you clone the repo to build the samples, then open the package `/example` folder with your IDE to build the above
+>If you clone the repository to build the samples, then open the package `/example` folder with your IDE to build
->default example, which is the same as the example in the `/example/lib/example1` folder.
-If you want to build the
+>the above default example.
+This example is the same as the example in the `/example/lib/example1` folder.
+>If you want to build the
 >other examples, without setting up different configurations in you IDE for the different main files, you can just
->copy and paste in each example's code into the `/example/lib/main.dart` file to quickly build it.
+>copy and paste each example's code into the `/example/lib/main.dart` file to build it.
 Just correct the
 >relative import of `import 'all_shared_imports.dart';` in the copy, and you are ready to go.

 ### Live WEB versions of the examples